-If you are thinking about becoming pregnant in the next 6 to 12 months, you may be eligible to participate in NYU FIRST—short for Factors Influencing Reproductive Stress and Time to Pregnancy—a new study led by researchers in the Division of Environmental Pediatrics at NYU Langone.
+If you are thinking about becoming pregnant in the next 6 to 12 months, you may be eligible to participate in NYU FIRST—short for Factors Influencing Reproductive Success and Time to Pregnancy—a study led by researchers in the Division of Environmental Pediatrics at NYU Langone.

 NYU FIRST is an observational study investigating the role of diet, lifestyle, and chemical exposures on fertility.
-Couples who are planning to become pregnant in the near future or have recently begun trying without the use of fertility treatments are eligible to enroll.
+Women who are planning to become pregnant in the near future or have recently begun trying, either naturally or with the use of fertility treatments, are eligible to enroll.

-At home, female participants collect a first-morning urine sample once a week and mail it to our lab for analysis.
-In-person visits are scheduled once every five months until the couple conceives or seeks medical intervention.
+At home, participants will collect a first-morning urine sample once a week and mail it to our lab for analysis.
+In-person visits are scheduled once every five months until conception.

 For more information about participating in NYU FIRST, please contact us at firstname.lastname@example.org or by phone at 646-630-5533.

 Age: 18 years or older

 Other eligibility criteria to participate in NYU FIRST include the following:

 - Participants must not be using contraception and must be actively trying to conceive a child through sexual intercourse or with medical assistance.